team-umlaut/umlaut-primo/README.md

 In order to use the Umlaut Primo service, first [install Umlaut](https://github.com/team-umlaut/umlaut/wiki/Installation).
 Then, in your Gemfile, add in the umlaut-primo gem, `gem 'umlaut-primo', '~> 1.0.0'`.
 Run `bundle intall` to get the Gem.
-Finally, you need to add

 ## Service Configuration
 ### PrimoService